Battle of Honey Springs: Battlefield today

 The battlefield is located east of U.S. Highway 69 in McIntosh County, Oklahoma, between Rentiesville, and Oktaha.
 It is managed by the Oklahoma Historical Society.
 According to the 1997 Master Plan Report, the original battlefield covered 2997 acres, of which the Oklahoma Historical Society owned 957 acres in 1997.
 The northern third is in Muskogee County and the southern two-thirds is in McIntosh County.
 (Note: The 1997 Master Plan Report was prepared by:The Center for Advanced SpatialTechnologies, University of Arkansas at Fayetteville for the National Park Service American Battlefield Protection Program and the Oklahoma Historical Society.)
+The American Battlefield Trust and its partners have acquired and preserved more than 83 acres of the battlefield as of mid-2023.

-On August 21, 2011, the U.S. Department of Agriculture Rural Development announced a $1.9 million public-private partnership that includes the Oklahoma Historical Society, McIntosh County and an area nonprofit organization to build a 5,000 sqft visitor center to replace the existing facility consisting of a small trailer.
 A November 2011 story in the Tulsa World newspaper cites the U.S. Department of the Interior report as giving consideration of designating the Honey Springs Battlefield as a U.S. National Battlefield Park.

 In 2013 the battlefield was named a National Historic Landmark by the National Park Service.

-The American Battlefield Trust and its partners have acquired and preserved more than 83 acres of the battlefield as of mid-2023.
+On August 21, 2011, the U.S. Department of Agriculture Rural Development announced a $1.9 million public-private partnership that includes the Oklahoma Historical Society, McIntosh County and an area nonprofit organization to build a 5,000 sqft visitor center to replace the prior facility consisting of a small trailer.
+The visitor center was constructed in 2017, but it took another 5 years to fund and complete the permanent exhibits, with the dedication occurring November 5, 2022.